Portfolio manager’s Letter October 2000

 While the macro factors may favor smaller companies in the near future the market currently is actively ignoring the old economy segment of this market.
 The mutual funds have largely abandoned this group.
 Most funds have too much money to bother with a really small company, and because the sector has been lagging for so long, they have dropped off all the radar screens.

 Conventional wisdom still seems to favor Tech stocks.
 TV pundits will their eyes firmly affixed to the rear view mirror assume that last years favorites will rise again.
-My, as investment manager, experience tells me that last year’s stories very seldom repeat their previous glory.
-My, as investment manager, hunch is that Tech stocks are going to be dead money for a long time.
+My experience tells me that last year’s stories very seldom repeat their previous glory.
+My hunch is that Tech stocks are going to be dead money for a long time.
 Investors have been throwing money at this group at a rate that has never been seen before.
 Cheap capital is a lovely high but it rarely leads to good return on investment.
 It destroys the discipline that managers need to build a survivable franchise.
 Easy money means you never learn Rule Number One.
 Who needs moats when money is free?

 You give the average CEO $100 million in excess cash he will be convinced that God wants him to spend it.
 It is his sacred duty to use that money.
 Pump up the revenues, spend the option money, its the American way.
 For a new economy CEO capital spending is addictive.
 ROE what the hell is that?
 In the past this has led to large areas of over-capacity that takes years to burn off.